getAlby/js-lightning-tools/README.md

 - fetchArgs: arguments are passed to the underlying `fetch()` function used to do the HTTP request
 - options:
   - wallet: any object that implements `sendPayment(paymentRequest)` or `payInvoice({ invoice })` and returns `{ preimage }`.
 Used to pay L402 and X402 invoices.
   - store: a key/value store object to persist the payment proof for each URL.
 The store must implement a `getItem()`/`setItem()` function as the browser's localStorage.
-By default a memory storage is used.
+By default no storage is used - pass `window.localStorage` or a similar store to enable caching.

 ##### Examples